RanjeetKumarMaurya/JavaScript/README.md

 | Vue                                 | Framework to design beautiful animation for web                            |
 | React VR                            | To develop virtual reality projects                                        |
 | Tensorflow.js                       | Used in Machine learning development using JS framework                    |

+### What is ES6/ES7
+**ES6 (ECMAScript 2015) and ES7 (ECMAScript 2016) refer to versions of the ECMAScript language specification, which is the standard upon which JavaScript is based.
+Each version introduces new features and improvements to the language.**

+ES6 brought major new features such as classes, modules, arrow functions, template literals, destructuring, and more, significantly enhancing the language.
+ES7 added the exponentiation operator and the Array.prototype.includes method, making it easier to work with arrays and perform exponentiation.
+These updates made JavaScript more powerful and easier to write